tobek/laminae/00-iv-cosmography.md

 This visitor has not successfully cultivated this skill, and so like most travellers instead relies on established apertures, found and waymarked for the uninitiated.

 ### <dfn def="Locations where two realms are close enough to each other that you may easily slip between them.
-They appear as uncanny distortions and passage through them can be disorienting and dangerous.">Apertures</dfn>
+They appear as uncanny distortions through which passage can be disorienting and dangerous.">Apertures</dfn>

 Apertures are locations where two realms are close enough to each other that you may easily slip between them.
 The largest are striking.
 They resemble a region of space, solid like a sphere though the shapes vary wildly, through which you can see the realm on the other side.
 It is not like a window, offering a flat and neatly cropped view of what lies beyond, but rather the view is distorted as if through a glass bead, such that you will see the sky, the earth, and a whole panoramic landscape warped through the contours of the aperture, as likely to be sideways or upside-down as it is to be right side up.
 It is a staggering thing to see for the first time, violating the comfort of a lifetime's understanding of the shape of things.